 Restoration of the Mariposa Grove of Giant Sequoias Project

 The Mariposa Grove restoration project will restore the grove's dynamic ecology and increase its resilience.
-As a result of this project, the Mariposa Grove is currently closed and is expected to reopen in spring 2017.
+As a result of this project, the Mariposa Grove is currently closed and is expected to reopen in early summer 2017.

 Once the project is completed, visitors to the Mariposa Grove will notice:

-The Mariposa Grove is closed, with no vehicle or shuttle access available, from July 6, 2015 until approximately spring 2017.
+The Mariposa Grove is closed, with no vehicle or shuttle access available, from July 6, 2015 until approximately early summer 2017.
 South Entrance and the Wawona Road will remain open.
 We will attempt to provide additional access as work and weather permit.
 This page will be updated if access changes.

 Foot and equestrian access is allowed along the Outer Loop Trail (see map), from which a relatively small number of sequoias are visible.
 (Find other places where you can see more giant sequoias.)
 Hikers and equestrians must remain on the trail, which travels through a closed area; the grove beyond the trail is closed and all other trails within the grove are closed.
 Hiking to the Outer Loop Trail involves a strenuous, 12-mile round-trip hike with 2,400 feet of elevation change (this doesn't include hiking the Outer Loop Trail).
 Allow eight to 10 hours for the hike.
 Drinking water and restrooms are not available.
 The trail begins in Wawona behind the last uphill building (Moore Cottage) of the Big Trees Lodge (formerly Wawona Hotel).
 Look for the trailhead 50 yards uphill marked by the sign "Two Hour Trail Ride."